-The university apartments described below offer housing designed especially to meet the needs of families, married students, graduate students, and same sex domestic partnerships.
+The university apartments described below offer housing designed specifically to meet the needs of families, married students, graduate students and same-sex domestic partnerships.
 Five separate and unique complexes are located in the Palms/Mar Vista area, approximately five miles from UCLA, and one complex is located in Westwood Village.

 In addition, many students with partners and families live in various neighborhoods around Los Angeles.

-The UCLA Anderson Joint Ventures Club aims to encourage the integration of spouses, partners, fiancées, and significant others into the UCLA Anderson Community.
-The club organizes social events to allow significant others to become acquainted with one another, find friends with similar interests, and become part of a support network during their time in Los Angeles.
-Past events include wine tasting, museum trips, BBQs and hikes in the nearby Santa Monica Mountains.
-For more information, please visit JOINT VENTURES (JV)
+The UCLA Anderson Joint Ventures Club encourages the integration of spouses, partners, fiancées/fiancés and significant others into the UCLA Anderson community.
+The club organizes social events to help significant others become acquainted with one another, find friends with similar interests and become part of a support network during their time in Los Angeles.
+Past events include wine tastings, museum trips, BBQs and hikes in the nearby Santa Monica Mountains.
+For more information, please visit Joint Ventures.

-Significant others are welcome at most UCLA Anderson clubs and events.
-Many spouses and significant others join social events, Alumni Weekend, special speaker events, and Challenge for Charity volunteer events.
+Significant others are welcome at most UCLA Anderson and club events.
+Many spouses and significant others attend social events, Alumni Weekend, special speaker events and Challenge for Charity volunteer events.
 Leadership roles also may be available.
-Besides Joint Ventures, some clubs have leadership roles within their organization created solely for significant others.
+Besides Joint Ventures, some clubs have leadership roles created solely for significant others.
 Please contact the specific clubs of interest for more information.

 In addition to UCLA Anderson activities, spouses and dependents of our MBA students can enjoy activities offered by UCLA through UCLA Recreation.
 Spouses can apply for a recreation card for just $50 per quarter/$110 per year, and dependents for $30 per quarter/$66 per year.
 The recreation card provides access to all UCLA recreation facilities, including swimming pools.
 Activities include intramural sports, club sports, outdoor adventures and youth programs.
 Please visit http://www.recreation.ucla.edu for more information.

-Other volunteer opportunities in the city of Los Angeles include local libraries, museums, and schools as well as programs working with the elderly, the homeless, and animals.
+Volunteer opportunities exist across the City of Los Angeles, including local libraries, museums and schools, and in programs working with the elderly, the homeless and animals.
 Using LA Works is one of the easiest ways to find volunteer opportunities in Los Angeles.
 Please visit: http://laworks.com/.

-Los Angeles is the entertainment capital of the world.
-You will find a wide variety of activities to enjoy here.
-Helpful Websites that highlight events and attractions in Los Angeles include http://www.citysearch.com and http://www.latimes.com/.
-As well as selling tickets to UCLA events, the UCLA Central Ticket Office offers discounts on tickets to attractions such as Disneyland, Universal Studios, and the San Diego Zoo.
+You'll find a plethora of events, activities and attractions in Los Angeles — after all, it is the entertainment capital of the world.
+Some helpful websites that highlight events and attractions in Los Angeles include LA Weekly and Los Angeles Times.
+The UCLA Central Ticket Office also offers discounted tickets to attractions such as Disneyland, Universal Studios and the San Diego Zoo, as well as selling tickets to UCLA events.

 University of California, Los Angeles